Representation varieties of algebras with nodes: Introduction

 \textit{Singularities and defining equations:} The authoritative source on singularities in representation varieties is the survey of Zwara \cite{Zwarasurvey}.
 Some additional contributions to this topic can be found in more recent papers such as \cite{Bobinski12,RZ13,LZ14,Sutar15,lor,lorwey}.
 To the best of our knowledge, our results give the first classes of algebras (other than the trivial hereditary case) where every irreducible component of every representation variety is known to have rational singularities.

-Particular cases of radical-square zero algebras have been studied from the point of view of singularities and defining equations.
-In the articles \cite{Kempfcomp,DecoStrick, Strick1,Strick2, MT1,MT2} the authors study radical-square algebras of quivers of type $\bbA, \hat{\bbA}_1, \hat{\bbA}_2$, where they prove that the irreducible components of the respective varieties of complexes and circular complexes (more generally, the respective varieties $C_\br$ as defined in Theorem \ref{thm:comprad}) have rational singularities, and provide generators of their defining ideals.
+Particular cases of radical square zero algebras have been studied from the point of view of singularities and defining equations.
+In the articles \cite{Kempfcomp,DecoStrick, Strick1,Strick2, MT1,MT2} the authors study radical square zero algebras of quivers of type $\bbA, \tilde{\bbA}_1, \tilde{\bbA}_2$, where they prove that the irreducible components of the respective varieties of complexes and circular complexes (more generally, the respective varieties $C_\br$ as defined in Theorem \ref{thm:comprad}) have rational singularities, and provide generators of their defining ideals.
 In this paper we generalize these results to arbitrary quivers (see also Remark \ref{rem:char}).

 \textit{Irreducible components:} Irreducible components of representation varieties have been studied for many algebras, both in works mentioned above and also for example in \cite{BS01,GS03,Schroer04,RRS11,KW14,BS19,BS19b,Bob19}; see also \cite{GHZ12} for a survey.
-All our results on parametrization of irreducible components appeared or can be derived from earlier results in the literature, but in other language; thus we include or own treatment for completeness.
+All our results on parametrization of irreducible components appeared or can be derived from earlier results in the literature, but in other language; thus we include our own treatment for completeness.
 Detailed citations are given in the body of the text.

 \textit{Moduli spaces:} Moduli spaces were introduced into the representation theory of finite-dimensional algebras by A.D.
 King \cite{King94}, motivated by earlier work on moduli spaces of vector bundles such as \cite{GR87,Bondal}.
 See also \cite{Hoskins} for a more recent review article.
 One motivation to study normality of irreducible components of representation varieties comes from the main theorem of \cite{CKdecomp} which gives decompositions of moduli spaces of semistable representations.
 These decompositions were first proven for algebras of the form $A=\kk Q$ with $Q$ acyclic in \cite{DW11} (see also \cite{CB02}), then extended to certain classes of non-hereditary algebras in works such as \cite{Chindris10,CC15,CCKW17}.
 We discuss such applications and related semistability results in Section \ref{sec:moduli}.